nvjustdev/Portfolio/Project 6/README.md

 ### Check Linear Digressions Feed page
 - Test to see that there are any subtitles for the feeds
 - Test to see that the URLs start with http

+### Email Notification (Future)
+- Test if there is a place to sign up for email notification